Geo

 A secondary site needs two different PostgreSQL databases:

-In secondary sites, there is an additional daemon: Geo Log Cursor.
+The secondary sites also run an additional daemon: Geo Log Cursor.

 Requirements for running Geo